iamjackg/md2cf/README.md

 > :warning: Entering your password (or your token) as a parameter on the command line is [generally a bad idea](https://unix.stackexchange.com/q/78734).
 If you're running the script interactively, you can omit the `--password` parameter and the script will securely ask you to type it.

-> :warning: Tokens work differently [Confluence Cloud](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and [self-hosted instances](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
+> :warning: Tokens work differently between [Confluence Cloud](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and [self-hosted instances](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
 With Confluence Cloud, you have to use your token **as your password** with the `--username` and `--password` parameters.
 With self-hosted instances, you should use the `--token` parameter.

 You can also supply the hostname, username, password, token, and space as **environment variables**: